LiquidFun/Aceth/README.md

 In fact there are 23 lines with more than 200 chars.

 `cat src/main.cpp | awk '{if(length($0)>200)print length($0)" "$0 }' | wc -l`

+---

+There is a lot more stuff like this in the code, I really felt an urge to correct the stuff, but I decided against it.
+So it remains as a valuable history lesson for myself :)